 How to run faster

-Knowing how to run faster is a matter of knowing how to train with lactic acid and use it as fuel, literally, to get to your goal time.
+Knowing how to run faster is a matter of knowing how to train with lactic acid.
+This is why the best runners make it look so easy.

-The hardest part of training to hold a specific pace for a specific race distance is learning how to deal with lactic acid accumulation during the race.
+The hardest part of training to hold a specific pace for a specific race distance.
+How does on counteract the slowing effects of lactic acid?

 Lactic acid is created in the body.

-In fact, as you are reading this your body already has a level of lactic acid build up but it is far too low to cause you any stress.
+In fact, as you are reading this your body already has a level of lactic acid build up.
+That being said, you don’t notice it because it is far too low to cause you any stress.

-It is created by red blood cells and in your muscle tissues.
+It is created by red blood cells in your muscle tissues.

 WHAT IS HAPPENING WHEN YOU SLOW DOWN IN A RACE?